Pter61/vlpmarker/README.md

 # VLPMarker
-Code will be public after our paper is accepted.
+The full Code will be public after our paper is accepted.

+## TODO
+Demo for zero-shot evaluation